Tom-stack3/CTF-Writeups/2022/C2C/qualifying/Raid I-VIII/README.md

 **Attachments**
 > seized drone contents.zip
+The size of the zip file is 508 MB, so it's a bit too big to upload to GitHub.

 ## Solution
 At first I didn't know how to read the data of the SD card.\